How Long Does the Student Loan Disbursement Process Take?February 26, 2021

 What Happens When I Have to Start Repaying My Student Loans?

+Before applying for loans, it’s crucial to think about the best way to repay student loans.
 After graduation, most students have a six-month grace period.
 The goal is to give you time to get established before paying back your loans.

 During this time, familiarize yourself with your student loan terms so you‘ll know what to expect.
 If you have federal loans, you may want to explore options like Income-Driven Repayment (IDR) plans or Public Service Loan Forgiveness (PSLF).